Greedy Algorithms for Sparse Sensor Placement via Deep Learning: Numerical results

+We present some experiments to demonstrate the efficacy of our approach.
+Also, we demonstrate its limitations.
 First, we train on $128\times128$ aerial city blocks cropped from INRIA Aerial Image Labeling Dataset \cite{maggiori2017dataset}.
 It contains binary images with building labels from several urban areas, including Austin, Chicago, Vienna, and Tyrol.
 We train on all the areas except Austin, which we hold out for evaluation.
 We call this model {\bf City-CNN}.
 We train a similar model {\bf NoSB-CNN} on the same training data, but omit the shadow boundary from the input.
-Third, we train another model on synthetically-generated radial maps, such as the one in Figure \ref{fig:shapes-gain}.
-We call this model {\bf Radial-CNN}.
+Third, we train another model {\bf Radial-CNN}, on synthetically-generated radial maps, such as the one in Figure \ref{fig:shapes-gain}.

 Given a map, we randomly select an initial location.
-In order to generate the sequence of vantage points, we apply \eqref{The-Algorithm}, using $g_\theta$ in place of $g$.
+In order to generate the sequence of vantage points, we apply \eqref{eq:greedy-surv}, using $g_\theta$ in place of $g$.
 Ties are broken by choosing the closest point to $x_k$.
 We repeat this process until there are no shadow boundaries, the gain function is smaller than $\epsilon$, or the residual is less than $\delta$, where the residual is defined as:

 We compare these against the algorithm which uses the exact gain function, which we call {\bf Exact}.
-We also compare against {\bf Random}, a random walker, which chooses subsequent vantage points uniformly from the visible region.
+We also compare against {\bf Random}, a random walker, which chooses subsequent vantage points uniformly from the visible region, and {\bf Random-SB} which samples points uniformly in a small neighborhood of the shadow boundaries.
 We analyze the number of steps required to cover the scene and the residual as a function of the number of steps.

-Lastly, we present a simulation for exploring a 3D urban environment.
+Lastly, we present simulation for exploring 3D environments.
 Due to the limited availability of datasets, the model, {\bf 3D-CNN}, is trained using synthetic $64\times64\times64$ voxel images consisting of tetrahedrons, cylinders, ellipsoids, and cuboids of random positions, sizes, and orientations.
 In the site\footnote{http://visibility.page.link/demo}, the interested reader may inspect the performance of the {\bf 3D-CNN} in some other challenging 3D environments.

 For our experiments using trained networks, we make use of a CPU-only machine containing four Intel Core i5-7600 CPU @ 3.50GHz and 8 GB of RAM.
 Additionally, we use an Nvidia Tesla K40 GPU with 12 GB of memory for training and predicting the gain function in 3D scenes.